- Remain invested in your classes.

 - Set up a Common Application (Common App) account.

 - Attend College Admissions Seminar (CAS) at SAS.

 - Take standardized tests, including Subject Tests if appropriate.

 - Set up summer visits and interviews, where available.

 Late Summer and Fall

-- Complete Counselor Recommendation survey in Family Connection (no later than August 31)
+- Complete Counselor Recommendation survey in Cialfo (no later than August 31)

-- Complete Teacher Recommendation surveys in Family Connection (no later than August 31)
+- Complete Teacher Recommendation surveys in Cialfo (no later than August 31)